heystraightedge/launch/README.md

 ## Functionality

 Similar to the [Cosmos Hub codebase (Gaia)](https://github.com/cosmos/gaia), the Straightedge blockchain inherits much of its functionality from the [core modules of the cosmos sdk](https://github.com/cosmos/cosmos-sdk/tree/master/x).
-It uses the standard bank, staking, slashing, governance, and upgrade modules of the Cosmos SDK.
+It uses the standard bank, staking, slashing, governance, upgrade, and crisis modules of the Cosmos SDK.

 It also includes the [CosmWasm module](https://github.com/cosmwasm/wasmd/tree/master/x/wasm), a project built to allow WebAssembly-based smart contracting in the Cosmos SDK.
 For more information of CosmWasm and tutorials on how to get started with using it, please check out the [CosmWasm website](https://www.cosmwasm.com/).